Ronique-TheYoungTech/phase1.5-bridgeskills-/04-security-baseline/README.md

 - Documentation and operational gaps

 ## Methodology
-This assessment was conducted by inspecting available network documentation, reviewing logical topology, and analyzing the presence and configuration of key security controls.
-No active scanning or simulated attacks were performed.
+This assessment was performed using a non-invasive review of the network’s existing documented topology and configuration artifacts.
+No active scanning, exploitation, or simulated attacks were performed.
+The assessment focused on logical architecture, segmentation, and configuration review.

 The assessment did not include: